What do hot flashes, fatigue, weight gain, and decreased sex drive all have in common?

 Estrogen naturally helps to keep the vaginal tissues healthy, moist and responsive to stimuli.

-The withdrawal of estrogen causes them atrophy (shrink) which may cause pain during intercourse, an increased risk of developing urinary tract infections and cause vaginal pain.
+The withdrawal of estrogen causes them to atrophy (shrink) which may cause pain during intercourse, an increased risk of developing urinary tract infections, and cause vaginal pain.